GaryBall/COMP0087_project/README.md

 7. The evaluation files The fine-tuned model files.
   - We also create a separate evaluation file for your reference.
 Please refer to the *evaluation_final.ipynb* file to reproduce our experiment results if necessary
   -  We upload all our trained model to huggingface (https://huggingface.co/jky594176).
 We also create a separate evaluation file for your reference.
 Please refer to the *.ipynb* file to evaluate our model.
 Using that, you can reproduce our experiment results.

-Also, we uploaded everything to a github () in case something is missing.
-You can find the all necessary files there.